 In California, many school districts and campuses have declared themselves as sanctuaries and limit cooperation with immigration authorities.
 The state, too, has sued the Trump administration, as has the University of California.
 California leaders have also pledged $30 million in aid for the state’s DACA participants.
 Gov. Jerry Brown and the state legislature have agreed to provide $20 million on immigration legal services and $10 million on college financial aid through One California, a state program that funds non-profit legal centers for immigrants.

-Along with increased emotional stress and fear experienced by undocumented people, the DACA cancelation has economic implications.
+Along with increased emotional stress and fear experienced by undocumented people, the DACA cancellation has economic implications.
 The sudden loss of staff could hit some California districts hard due to a worsening teaching shortage.
 A 2016 survey from CSBA and the Learning Policy Institute found that 75 percent of surveyed districts said there are too few qualified teachers to fill their vacancies.
-Economically, the nonpartisan think tank the Center for American Progress estimates that the elimination of the program could cost California $11.6 billion annually.
+Economically, the center-left think tank The Center for American Progress estimates that the elimination of the program could cost California $11.6 billion annually.

 In response to these concerns, CSBA has compiled sample policies and legal guidance.
 Listed below are further resources that school districts can use to better serve all staff and students, regardless of immigration status.